Amit-beniwal/Cybersecurity-projects/README.md

-# Cybersecurity Skills - Entry-Level Cyber Security Analyst
+# Cybersecurity - Entry-Level Cyber Security Analyst

 ## Introduction
 Hello!
 I'm AMIT, an aspiring Cyber Security Analyst eager to embark on a fulfilling career in cybersecurity.
 As a recent graduate, I've acquired a foundational understanding of cybersecurity principles and hands-on experience through coursework, personal projects, and self-study.